Effective Dynamics for Weakly Interacting Bosons in an Iterated High-Density Thermodynamic Limit: Introduction

 We are interested in investigating the time evolution of quantum states close to Bose-Einstein condensates.
-Accordingly, the Hamiltonian~\eqref{def:Hamiltonian} is to be thought of as the energy operator acting \emph{after} the system has been prepared such that a Bose-Einstein condensate emerges as a bound state at the initial time of our analysis $t\-=\-0$.
-Actually, to the best of our knowledge, there exists no proof demonstrating that the Hamiltonian $H^{\lceil\varrho L^3\rceil}_{\varrho,\+L}$ (possibly with a trapping potential too) has a Bose-Einstein condensate as a bound state when $L$ goes to infinity, even in the high-density limit.
-The most closely related results in the literature are found in~\cite{GiSe09} and~\cite{DeNa14}. \begin{itemize} \item First, in~\cite{GiSe09} the authors consider a Hamiltonian acting on the torus with an exponentially decaying potential with arbitrary \say{typical} range $R_0$ and a coupling constant $a_0$.
-Their model has an intersection with ours for the specific choices $R_0\-\sim\-1$ and $a_0\-\sim\-\varrho^{-1}$; consequently, their results show that the \emph{Lee-Huang-Yang formula}~\cite{LeHuYa57} holds true for the ground state energy of~\eqref{def:Hamiltonian} whenever the scattering length associated with the potential (which is at most of order $a_0$) decays as $\varrho^{-1-\gamma}$, with $\gamma\in\big[0,\frac{4}{63}\big)$. \item By contrast,~\cite{DeNa14} adopts precisely the same Hamiltonian as ours, and the Bogoliubov approximation for the excitation spectrum is proven to be valid, but in a different regime.
-Indeed, in three-dimensions~\cite[Theorem 1.1]{DeNa14} assumes $L^5\-\leq\-\varrho$ for the lower bound and $\max\{L, L^4\}\-\leq\-\varrho$ for the upper bound.
-Both these requirements are \emph{not} satisfied in our case of interest, where the limit $L\-\to\-\infty$ precedes $\varrho\-\to\-\infty$. \end{itemize} Our goal is to establish an effective evolution of the condensate that is accurate at each fixed time in the thermodynamic limit for sufficiently large $\varrho$.
-Remarkably, by sending $L$ to infinity, this approach prescribes for every fixed $\varrho$ the construction of an infinite particle system, whose definition can be found, for instance, in~\cite{St69},~\cite{FiFr91},~\cite{BrRo97} or~\cite{BaBu21}.
-However, understanding the effective dynamics of the whole infinite particle system is far beyond our scope.
+Accordingly, the Hamiltonian~\eqref{def:Hamiltonian} is to be thought of as the energy operator acting \emph{after} the system has been prepared such that a Bose-Einstein condensate emerges as a bound state at the initial time of our analysis $t\sns =\sns 0$.
+Actually, to the best of our knowledge, there exists no proof demonstrating that the Hamiltonian $H^{\lceil\varrho L^3\rceil}_{\varrho,\sps L}$ (possibly with the additional presence of a trapping potential) has a Bose-Einstein condensate as a bound state when $L$ goes to infinity, even in the high-density limit.
+The most closely related results in the literature are found in~\cite{GiSe09} and~\cite{DeNa14}. \begin{itemize} \item First, in~\cite{GiSe09} the authors consider a Hamiltonian acting on the torus with an exponentially decaying potential with an arbitrary \say{typical} range $R_0$ and a coupling constant $a_0$.
+Their model intersects with ours for the specific choices $R_0\sns \sim\sns 1$ and $a_0\sns \sim\sns \varrho^{-1}$; consequently, their results show that the \emph{Lee-Huang-Yang formula}~\cite{LeHuYa57} holds true for the ground state energy of~\eqref{def:Hamiltonian} whenever the scattering length associated with the potential (which is at most of order $a_0$) decays as $\varrho^{-1-\gamma}$, with $\gamma\in\big[0,\frac{4}{63}\big)$. \item By contrast,~\cite{DeNa14} adopts precisely the same Hamiltonian as ours, and the Bogoliubov approximation for the excitation spectrum is proven to be valid, but in a different regime.
+Indeed, in three-dimensions~\cite[Theorem 1.1]{DeNa14} assumes $L^5\sns \leq\sns \varrho$ for the lower bound and $\max\{L, L^4\}\sns \leq\sns \varrho$ for the upper bound.
+Neither of these requirements is satisfied in our case of interest, where the limit $L\sns \to\sns \infty$ precedes $\varrho\sns \to\sns \infty$. \end{itemize} Our goal is to establish an effective evolution of the condensate that is accurate at each fixed time in the thermodynamic limit for sufficiently large $\varrho$.
+Remarkably, by sending $L$ to infinity, this approach prescribes, for every fixed $\varrho$, the construction of an infinite-particle system, whose definition can be found, for instance, in~\cite{St69},~\cite{FiFr91},~\cite{BrRo97}, or~\cite{BaBu21}.
+However, understanding the effective dynamics of the entire infinite-particle system is far beyond our scope.
 We do not pursue this direction further.